akimasanishida/almaqso/README.md

 See sample code in `sample` folder and [documentation](https://akimasanishida.github.io/almaqso/usage.html).

+**If you find any problems or questions, feel free to report or ask from [issue](https://github.com/akimasanishida/almaqso/issues).**
+I would like you to use English or Japanese.

 ## Citation

 Please cite this package (software) if it helps your work!